polymonster/pmtech/readme.txt

 Audio also will have a command buffered deferred API which is currently work in progress.

 PUT
-this project contains code that will be re-used across different projects but contains no platform specific code, it contains currently:
+This project contains code that will be re-used across different projects but contains no platform specific code, it contains currently:
 - Texture and model loaders.
 - Skeletal animation loader.
 - Shader loading.